Cataalinn/Vremea/README.md

 # Vremea
-Provide weather news from OpenWeatherAPI using Dagger2 for injection, RxJava and Retrofit to get weather
+Provide weather news from OpenWeatherAPI using OkHttp to get weather